alicenkbaytop/Structural-Protein-Sequences-EDA/README.md

 # Structural-Protein-Sequences
 It is about structural protein sequences exploratory data analysis.
-The dataset from [Kaggle](https://www.kaggle.com/shahir/protein-data-set).
+The dataset from [Kaggle](https://www.kaggle.com/shahir/protein-data-set) and [here](https://www.kaggle.com/alicenkbaytop/sps-eda) is my notebook.
 # Aim:
 prediction of classification of molecules according to data values.